ArturoDent/find-and-transform/README.md

 4. `"restrictFind": "document"` the default, make all replacements in the document, select all of them.
 5. `"restrictFind": "once"` make the next replacement on the **same line** only.
-6. `"restrictFind": "line"` make all replacements on the current line.
-Doesn't matter where the cursor is located.
+6. `"restrictFind": "line"` make all replacements on the current line where the cursor is located.
 7.  `"restrictFind": "selections"` make all replacements in the selections only.

 The `cursorMoveSelect` option takes any text as its value.
 That text, which can be part of the replacement text or any text, will be searched for after the replacement and the cursor will move there and that text will be selected.